Chevrolet Express: GMC Savana (1996–present)

-GMT560 (2003-2009)
+GMT560 (2003–2009)

 For 2003, General Motors introduced the GMT560 medium-duty truck architecture for Chevrolet, GMC, and Isuzu.
-The vertically-oriented cab from the full-size van line replaced the pickup-truck cab previously used.
+The vertically oriented cab from the full-size van line replaced the pickup-truck cab previously used.
 Alongside a two-door configuration, GMT560 vehicles offered a four-door crew cab configuration.

-Produced as a Class 5-7 truck, the GMT560 vehicles (the Chevrolet Kodiak, GMC TopKick, and Isuzu H-Series) were offered in 4x2, 4x4, and 6x4 drive for multiple applications.
+Produced as a Class 5–7 truck, the GMT560 vehicles (the Chevrolet Kodiak, GMC TopKick, and Isuzu H-Series) were offered in 4×2, 4×4, and 6×4 drive for multiple applications.

 After 2009, General Motors ended medium-duty truck production, leading to the discontinuation of the GMT560 chassis.

-Cutaway chassis (1997-present)
+Cutaway chassis (1997–present)

-For 1997, GM introduced a cutaway-chassis version of the 1-ton 3500-series Express/Savana.
+For 1997, GM introduced a cutaway-chassis version of the 3500-series Express/Savana.
 Replacing the previous G30/G3500 (the larger "HD" variant was not replaced), the cutaway-chassis Express/Savana is an incomplete vehicle (a chassis produced with no bodywork aft of the front seats) intended for additional fabrication by a second-party manufacturer.
 Intended for a wide variety of potential applications, cutaway chassis are best known as the basis of ambulances, buses (shuttle buses and school buses), and recreational vehicles (RVs); they also are fitted with delivery truck bodies or utility bodies (increasing their storage space over a standard cargo van).

-Offered with either Chevrolet Express and GMC Savana branding on both the GMT600 and GMT610 platforms, the cutaway chassis is still offered on the 3500 series in both dual rear-wheel and single rear-wheel configurations (the latter, trading increased maneuverability for lower GVWR).
-For 2009, GM introduced a 4500-series Express/Savana developed specifically for cutaway applications, raising its GVWR to 14,200 pounds.
+Offered with either Chevrolet Express and GMC Savana branding on both the GMT600 and GMT610 platforms, the cutaway chassis is offered on the 3500 series in both dual-rear-wheel and single-rear-wheel configurations (the latter, trading increased maneuverability for lower GVWR).
+For 2009, GM introduced a 4500-series Express/Savana developed specifically for cutaway applications, raising its GVWR to 14,200 pounds and effectively filling the void left by the G3500HD's 1997 discontinuation.

-Since 2017, GM has outsourced production of GMT610 cutaway-chassis vehicles, contracting production to Navistar International.
+Since 2017, GM has outsourced production of certain GMT610 cutaway-chassis vehicles, contracting production to Navistar International.